 Knox Building Turns 50

-The Gallery’s addition was dedicated on January 19, 1962, one hundred years after the founding of The Buffalo Fine Arts Academy.
+The museum’s addition was dedicated on January 19, 1962, one hundred years after the founding of The Buffalo Fine Arts Academy.